nylas/inbox-scaffold-ios/README.md

 ### Tips

-1. If you're extending the functionality of the Inbox iOS SDK while developing your application, you may want to check out the Inbox-iOS repository and update the client scaffold `Podfile` to point to your local copy of the SDK.
-We welcome pull requests against the Inbox iOS SDK repository as well as the client scaffold!
+1. If you're extending the functionality of the Inbox iOS SDK while developing your application, you may want to check out the Inbox-iOS repository and update the app scaffold `Podfile` to point to your local copy of the SDK.
+We welcome pull requests against the Inbox iOS SDK repository as well as the app scaffold!

 ```ruby
 target "Inbox" do